 Throughout the design process, I realized that there is a lot of information out there about Learning Towers, and I’ve complied what I’ve learned though the research and development of the Franklin+Emily Learning Tower to help fellow parents.

 What is a learning tower?

 Learning Tower.
+Step Up Tower.
 Montessori Learning Stool.
 Montessori Kitchen Helper Stool.
 Toddler Tower.